GYMS-PKU/HBG-NF/README.md

 # HBG-NF

-PyTorch implement some normalizing flows method
+HBG-Normalized Flows(HBG-NF) implements some normalizing flows methods.
+The main use of this project is to finish the homework of the course **[Statistical Models & Computing Methods](https://zcrabbit.github.io/courses/smcm-f21.html)**.